The José de Mello Group is one of Portugal’s major economic groups, leader of vital areas of the domestic economy.

 Skill, Innovation and Human Development are requirements of our conduct and essential conditions to achieve success.

-José de Mello Saúde is the invested company with the largest number of workers, amounting to 8,334, followed by Brisa with 2.439.
-The remaining 1,134 are distributed by Bondalti, José de Mello Capital and by the remaining business units of the Group.
+José de Mello Saúde is the invested company with the largest number of employees, amounting to 6.615, followed by Brisa with 2.940.
+The remaining 1.164 are distributed among Bondalti, the José de Mello holding and the remaining business units of the Group.

 If these values motivate you or if you believe you can contribute to the creation of value and to the success of the Group, visit the websites of the subsidiaries of the José de Mello Group.